 6 ways to celebrate Earth Day with your kids at home

-And if that doesn’t keep you busy enough, read our list of 6 ways you can celebrate Earth Day at home with your kids.
+Check out our list of 6 ways you can celebrate Earth Day every day at home with your kids.

 1. Add some green space

 This is the perfect time to teach your kids (and yourself) how to garden – whether in your backyard or on your windowsill.
 A small herb garden is easy to grow and maintain, and will give whatever you’re cooking a burst of fresh herbs flavour.
 Have you heard of Microgreens?
 They’re also easy to grow, super flavourful and have lots of health benefits.